Chain-dependent Conditions in Extremal Set Theory: Maximizing the number of l -chains

 \begin{thm} Consider a family $\cF\subset 2^{[n]}$ such that there are no two sets $A,B\in\cF$ satisfying $A\subset B$ and $\vert B - A \vert > k$ and let $\ell\le k+1$.
 Among such families, the ones containing the most $\ell$-chains are $\left\{F\subset [n]~|~\lfloor \frac{n-k}{2} \rfloor \leq \vert F \vert \leq \lfloor \frac{n+k}{2} \rfloor\right\}$ and $\left\{F\subset [n]~|~\lceil \frac{n-k}{2} \rceil \leq \vert F \vert \leq \lceil \frac{n+k}{2} \rceil\right\}$.
 (These two are the same if $n+k$ is even.) \end{thm}

 \begin{proof} Since we have a chain-dependent-condition we can follow a similar strategy as before.
-Let $H \subset \{0, 1, \dots, n\}$ be such that there are no two elements $c_i, c_j \in H$ satisfying $\vert c_i - c_j \vert > k$.
-Consider a full chain $C$ where there is an element of $\cF$ for every size in $H$.
-We want to find the maximal total weight of the $\ell$-chains within $C$.
+Let $H \subset \{0, 1, \dots, n\}$ be a set such that there are no two elements $c_i, c_j \in H$ satisfying $\vert c_i - c_j \vert > k$.
+Consider a full chain $\cC$ and assume that its set of size $i$ is in $\cF$ if and only if $i\in H$.
+We want to find the set $H$ for which the total weight of the $\ell$-chains within $\mathcal{C}$ is maximal.
 By Theorem \ref{cdt2}, this will be an upper bound for the number of $\ell$-chains in $\cF$.
 This bound will be sharp as we can take the family that is the union of full levels whose sizes are given by the optimal $H$.

 The expression we want to maximize is

 \begin{jel} Let $H_i = \{ i, i+1, \dots, i+k \}$. \end{jel}